Anti-Slavery and Trafficking Statement – 2023-2024

 We will continue to audit agency worker providers due diligence checks against Gang Licencing Agency requirements.

-Raise awareness of human trafficking and modern slavery, with all employees on Anti-Slavery Day, 18 October 2022
+Raise awareness of human trafficking and modern slavery, with all employees on Anti-Slavery Day, 18 October 2024 through our employee app.

 We will continue to only contract with formal labour providers with an identifiable and distinct legitimate business entity for temporary agency workers.